deckhouse/deckhouse/modules/020-deckhouse/docs/USAGE.md

   releaseChannel: RockSolid
 ```

+You can also configure additional parameters.

 ## Setting up the update mode

+Deckhouse will update as soon as a new release will be created if update windows are not set and the update mode is `Auto`.

+Patch versions (e.g. updates from `1.26.1` to `1.26.2`) are installed without confirmation and without taking into account update windows.

 > You can also configure node disruption update window in CR [NodeGroup](../../modules/040-node-manager/cr.html#nodegroup) (the `disruptions.automatic.windows` parameter).

-Deckhouse will update as soon as a new release will be created if update windows are not set and the update mode is Auto.

-Patch versions (e.g. updates from `1.26.1` to `1.26.2`) are installed without confirmation and without taking into account update windows.

 ### Update windows configuration

-Update every day from 8:00 to 15:00 and from 20:00 to 23:00:
+You can configure the time when Deckhouse will install updates by specifying the following parameters in the module configuration:

 ```yaml
 deckhouse: |
   ...